loomio/loomio-deploy/README.md

 * An SMTP server for sending email.

 ## Network configuration
-What hostname will you be using for your Loomio instance?
-What is the IP address of your server?

-For the purposes of this example, the hostname will be loomio.example.com and the IP address is 123.123.123.123
+For this example, the hostname will be loomio.example.com and the IP address is 123.123.123.123

 ### DNS Records
 To allow people to access the site via your hostname you need an A record:

 ```